Ready To Move Your Business Forward?

 Choose the Best Option for Your Business

-There are a broad range of financing options for business owners with bad credit outside of traditional loans.
+There are a broad range of financing options for business owners with bad credit.
 When exploring alternative financing options, consider not only the eligibility requirements and repayment terms, but also the lender’s reputation.
 Read borrower reviews and speak with service representatives.
 Make sure that your lender is committed to supporting you in your journey to greater success and has a proven track record of satisfied customers.

 Improve Your Chances of Obtaining a Bad Credit Business Loan

 Applying for a small business loan requires preparation, especially if you have less-than-perfect credit.
-Before applying, consider taking a few steps to improve your chances of approval and secure the best terms possible for your small business loan.
-There are two ways you may be able to improve your chances of getting a small business loan with bad credit.
+Before applying, consider taking a few steps to improve your chances of approval and secure the best terms possible.

-Lending money to a small business is inherently risky.
-Even for an extremely qualified borrower, an unexpected downturn in business can leave the owner unable to repay a loan.
-One way to increase your chances of acquiring the funding you need to grow your business is to provide collateral.
+An unexpected downturn in business can leave a borrower unable to repay a loan, even with a great credit score.
+One way to increase your chances of acquiring funding is to provide collateral.
 There are two options:

 - Equipment financing.
-If your goal for taking out a loan is to secure funding for new equipment, you may consider applying for equipment financing.
+If your goal is to secure funding for new equipment, you may consider applying for equipment financing.
 With this type of collateral, the equipment you finance serves as collateral for your loan.
 If you default on your loan, the lending company will seize the equipment to recover their losses, but your personal assets will remain protected.

 Ask a loan specialist which type of financing is right for you.